At least 10 people have died and 31 remain missing in severe flooding in Tennessee

 A flash flood emergency was declared for portions of west-central Tennessee after very heavy rain and thunderstorms continued to fall over the same locations since Friday night.

+Meanwhile, an estimated 10 inches to 12 inches of rain fell across Dickson, Hickman, Houston and Humphreys counties -- leading to the dangerous flash flooding that covered roads, damaged residential areas and activated search and rescue operations, TEMA said in an update Saturday night.

-The Tennessee National Guard said they sent a Blackhawk helicopter to the scene to assist with water rescues.
+The state National Guard said it sent a Blackhawk helicopter to the scene to assist with water rescues.
 Tactical vehicles and Humvees are also being used in rescue operations.

+On Sunday, the state's health department will send crisis counseling teams to the impacted areas to help survivors and first responders, TEMA noted.